notrichardren/AI-job-exposure/readme.md

 Then, create a folder named "data", rename the .csv file to raw_patent_data.csv, and place it inside the folder.

-Afterwards, the main Jupyter notebook should work as expected.
+Afterwards, the main Jupyter notebook should work as expected cell-by-cell.